Actindo-AG/Documentation/Channels/UserInterface/04a_OfferImport.md

 **Importable products**

 - [DOWNLOAD IMPORTABLE PRODUCTS]
     Click this button to download all importable offers from the marketplace.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list.

 - [IMPORT ALL LISTED PRODUCTS TO CHANNELS]
-  Click this button to import all importable offers from your marketplace at once to the *Omni-Channel* module.
+    Click this button to import all listed offers from your marketplace at once to the *Omni-Channel* module.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
-  Click this button to display the search bar and search for a scheduled offer upload.
+    Click this button to display the search bar and search for an offer import.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the list of scheduled offer uploads.
+    Click this button to update the list of importable offers.
 This button is only displayed if a connection has been selected in the *Select connection* drop-down list.

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 Click the ![Points](../../Assets/Icons/Points01.png "[Points]") (Points) button to the right of the *VIEW* drop-down list to display the context menu and create a view.